 I grew up in St. Petersburg, Florida.
 Then I studied English and Women’s Studies at Duke University.
 During my junior year there, I had my first major depressive episode.
 I felt like an “imposter,” that my whole life had been a charade and that I did not deserve to be a student there.
-I began taking an antidepressant before the start of my senior year and then experienced four happy, stable years in which I lived on a farm and had various jobs, including a brief stint at an apple orchard.
+I began taking an antidepressant before the start of my senior year and then experienced four happy, stable years in which I lived on a farm and had various jobs.
 I also wrote a “dual” memoir about my life and that of my maternal grandfather.
 I thought that writing about my experience with depression would mean that it would never come back.
 I was wrong.

 One day, I called up my psychiatrist and told him I wanted to stop taking the antidepressant.
 He gave me a schedule to taper off of it, and I followed it exactly.
-A month later, I moved to Washington, DC and started a master’s in journalism program at American University.
+A month later, I moved to Washington, DC and started a master’s in journalism.
 As the program became more stressful, I began to have anxiety attacks, and the depression returned.
 I had daily suicidal ideations, which led to an episode of self-harm.
 I left graduate school and felt like my life was over.

 For the next year and a half, I would see over 20 different mental health professionals, try 15 different medications, and cycle in and out of seven different psychiatric facilities in five different states.
 Finally, I ended up on a therapy farm in Asheville, North Carolina, where I met the most compassionate and progressive psychiatrist of all I had seen.
 He performed genetic testing and informed me that I had two genes that resulted in a lower level of serotonin production than most healthy brains.
 He prescribed a new antidepressant based on these genetic deficits, and two weeks later my suicidal ideations subsided.
 I could focus on the future again, so I started taking online classes in the field of speech-language pathology.